yanxu-chen/yanxu-chen.github.io/_pages/research.md

   </video>
 </body>

-This slab Ekman layer coupled with a two-layer shallow water model can be found in our paper: [Interaction of Nonlinear Ekman Pumping, Near-Inertial Oscillations, and Geostrophic Turbulence in an Idealized Coupled Model](https://yanxu-chen.github.io/publication/2021-03-01-Ekman)

-  We find that accounting for a balanced curvilinear flow leads to counter-intuitive conclusions, for example, that the transport need not be everywhere perpendicular to the applied stress.
-The zonal transport develops a quadrupole pattern, while the meridional transport diverges or converges instead of showing a steady pattern.
+Accounting for a balanced curvilinear flow leads to counter-intuitive conclusions, e.g., that the Ekman transport need not to be everywhere perpendicular to the applied stress.
 In addition, our model allows for transients, as shown in the video.
-We figure out three sources of transients: a) to abruptly or slowly switch on the wind forcing; b) numeric factors; c) difference between cyclones and anticyclones. (details in my seminar presentation)
+By adding the "real" nonlinear advection term (bottom panels), the signals of pumping are pushed southward.

+A more complex system, i.e., this slab Ekman layer coupled with a two-layer shallow water model can be found in our paper: [Interaction of Nonlinear Ekman Pumping, Near-Inertial Oscillations, and Geostrophic Turbulence in an Idealized Coupled Model](https://yanxu-chen.github.io/publication/2021-03-01-Ekman)